CSULA-EE-5450/module-1-summative-sjung16/README.md

 As you can see from the screenshot above, you can configure which topics to publish to, write your messages in the input box at the bottom right, and `Publish` the messages.
 Here I will explain the strict protocol you must follow.

-For every message you publish, the topic should be "game_command".
+Again, for every message you publish, the topic should be "game_command".
 Also make sure that the message type is set to `raw`.

 ### 1. create_game
     Creates a game according to user input parameters, and adds the game to the game database.